-ScSEED is proud to be a partner and fiscal agent for the Kerber Creek Restoration Project.
+ScSEED is proud to be a partner and fiscal sponsor for the Kerber Creek Restoration Project.
+For the most up-to-date project information visit their site at kerbercreek.org

 The Kerber Creek Restoration Project began in 2005 to continue restoration of the Kerber Creek watershed from historic mining impacts.
 Kerber Creek is located in northern Saguache County.
 Dozens of mines operated in the watershed from 1880 to the 1970s as part of the Bonanza Mining District.
 Mining activity left hundreds of tons of waste exposed in the watershed, much of which washed down the stream and were deposited as far as 17 miles below the mining district.
 Mining activity that ended decades ago continues to degrade the watershed.